Invest Today For The Future

 Certificates of Deposit (CDs) offer competitive returns on FDIC-insured savings.
 They are a great choice if you have a time-specific savings need or if you just want to diversify overall risk in your portfolio.

-$5,000 minimum deposit required.
-Interest compounded quarterly.
+APY = Annual Percentage Yield. $5,000 minimum deposit required.
+Interest compounded monthly.
 Substantial penalty for early withdrawal.
 Fees may reduce earnings.
-Must have an account with FCNB that has an automatic deposit.
 Interest must be added back to the CD or credited to a checking or savings account with FCNB.
-Rate effective July 12, 2018.
+CD automatically renews.
+Rate effective September 20, 2019.
 Rates subject to change.

 Current CD Rates

 |6 Month||0.81% APY|

 |12 Month||1.23% APY|

 |24 Month||1.49% APY|

 |48 Month||1.57% APY|